aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Time Correlated (TC-PALM) Analysis
 ----------------------------------

 Performs time correlated photo-activated light microscopy (TC-PALM) analysis (see Cisse *et al*, 2013).
-This plugin requires that localisations have been traced into molecules composed of one or more localisations over a period of time frames.
+This plugin accepts a results set from memory.
+The plugin will use any assigned IDs to group localisations for analysis.
+All localisations with an ID of zero are assigned an ID.
+The support for grouped localisations allows the plugin to analyse groups of localisations together: an entire group can be selected even if the region of interest only contains some of the localisations; and groups can be selected and displayed together.
+It is suggested that the input data is a results set that has been clustered using a distance threshold that collects data within the range of interest.

 The analysis uses a cumulative histogram of the number of localisations against time.
 The profile of the activation against time chart can be used to identify clustering that occurs continuously over the imaging lifetime or during a short interval of the entire imaging lifetime (time correlated activation).
 If the experiment had constant activation of fluorophores over the lifetime then the chart will show an initial steep gradient that gradually falls off as the fluorophores photo-bleach.
 If there is selective clustering of fluorophores, for example in response to a stage of the cell life cycle, these bursts of activations will appear as a steep gradient on the activation chart.